homebysix/NickETH-recipes/Tenable/README.md

 Nessus-Agent main progam<br>
 Auto updater will not be installed and is disabled.
 Desktop shortcut is disabled by default.
+See the BDS-Script for options.
+A varible for the Nessus Group has to be created in BMS.

 To use the baramundi import recipe,<br>
 the following varibles need to be specified in the AutoPkg config.json file:<br>